PsyTeachR/quant-fun-v2/docs/11-power.md

 Which of the t-tests do you believe to be underpowered?
 Why do you think this may be?
 Additional information about this can be found in the solution to task 8 at the end of this activity.

+**One caveat to Task 10:** We have to keep in mind that here we are looking at single studies using one sample from a potentially huge number of samples within a population.
+As such there will be a degree of variance in the true effect size within the population regardless of the effect size of one given sample.
+What that means is we have to be a little bit cautious when making claims about a study.
+Ultimately the higher the power the better as you can detect smaller effect sizes!

 ## Finished! {#power-fin}

 **Great!** Hopefully you are now starting to see the interaction between alpha, power, effect sizes, and sample size.
 We should always want really high powered studies and depending on the size of the effect we are interested in (small to large), and our $\alpha$ level, this will mean we will need to run more or less participants to make sure our study is well powered.
 Points to note: